alchemy-fr/Phraseanet-Docs/en/Admin/Console.rst

 -----------------

 Konsole Kommander is a commandline tool to manage Phraseanet.
-It is simple to use :
+It is simple to use:

 .. code-block:: bash

     php bin/console

-You will see something like :
+You will see something like:

 .. code-block:: bash